ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    the leader.
 1. The leader runs b := Decide({vf}, r) and sends b to each of the aggregators.

-If b=1, then each aggregator i adds its input share {x:i} into its share of the aggregate.
+If b=True, then each aggregator i adds its input share {x:i} into its share of the aggregate.
 Once a sufficient number of inputs have been validated and aggregated, the aggregators send their aggregate shares to the leader, who adds them together to obtain the final result.